 of irons, then the train’s greased gait smooth

 into a mindless chug.
-Across from me, the mulatto smiles,
+The mulatto smiles,

-traces her reflection in the filmy window–
+tracing her reflection in the filmy window–

 But that is not a young girl’s face in the window.

-It is my face, shadowed: my grayscale
+That is my face shadowed there: my grayscale

 eyes and cheeks, lips almost pretty